Billy Paultz

 William Edward Paultz (born July 30, 1948) is an American former professional basketball player who played in the National Basketball Association (NBA) and in the now defunct American Basketball Association (ABA).
-Nicknamed "the Whopper", He is a 3-time ABA All-Star and led the ABA in blocks in 1976.
+Nicknamed "the Whopper", He was a 4-time ABA All-Star and led the ABA in blocks in 1976.

 Early life and collegiate career

 Born in River Edge, New Jersey, Paultz played high-school basketball at River Dell Regional High School in Bergen County.
 Paultz played college basketball at Cameron Junior College and then at Saint John's University, and was selected in the seventh round of the 1970 NBA draft by the San Diego Rockets and by the Virginia Squires in the 1970 ABA Draft.
 Paultz opted to sign with the Squires.
-On August 11, 1970 the Squires traded his rights to the New York Nets in exchange for a draft choice and cash.
+On August 11, 1970, the Squires traded his rights to the New York Nets in exchange for a draft choice and cash.